Phactum/taxiride-blueprint/spi/README.md

     private ProcessService<Ride> rideService;
 ```

-To start a workflow (a running instance of a process) we can use it as part of a typical bean method which my be called due to a business event (e.g. user hits a button):
+To start a workflow we can use it as part of a typical bean method which my be called due to a business event (e.g. user hits a button):

 ```java
     public void rideBooked(RideRequest request) {